obonhamcarter/www.oliverbonhamcarter.com/content/outreach/intro-to-ml.md

 &#x200B;
 </center>

 * __Unsupervised learning__: No labels are given to the learning algorithm, leaving it on its own to find structure in its input.
 Unsupervised learning can be a goal in itself (discovering hidden patterns in data) or a means towards an end (feature learning).
+Check out <a href="https://towardsdatascience.com/a-brief-introduction-to-unsupervised-learning-20db46445283" target="_blank">TowardsDataScience</a> to learn more!

 <center>
 &#x200B;